 Introduction and Motivation: why studying generative models is important?, Taxonomy of Generative Models (Implicit vs. Explicit), Likelihood Maximization.

-Auto-encoders, Diffusion Models, Mathematical derivation of DDPM / DDIM objectives.
+GANs Summary, Auto-encoders, Diffusion Models, Mathematical derivation of DDPM objective.